-P1 - Learners should, within a written assignment, explain the key influences on their own learning and if necessary consider strategies to overcome any barriers to learning which may hinder their progression throughout the course.
-This should initially be undertaken at the beginning of the course of study however it might be beneficial for learners to look at this criterion again half way through the course as their personal situation might have changed, e.g. gained part time employment.

-M1 - This could be undertaken alongside P1.
-Learners need to explain the ongoing improvement of their own 'skills for learning' such as study skills, numeracy, and literacy in support of their own progression.
+P1 Learners should, within a written assignment, explain the key influences on their own learning and if necessary consider strategies to overcome any barriers to learning which may hinder their progression throughout the course.
+This should initially be undertaken at the beginning of the course of study however it might be beneficial for learners to look at this criterion again half way through the course as their personal situation might have changed, e.g gained part time employment.
+The M1 criterion could be undertaken alongside the P1 as the assessment of ongoing 'improvement of skills for learning' will support learners continued development of skills such as study skills, numeracy, and literacy.
 These assignments should be included in the learner's PDP's as learners will need to take into consideration any identified influences/barriers etc when developing targets within their learner action plans.